NCAR/micm/docs/source/user_guide/but_how_fast_is_it.rst

-.. _But how fast is it:
+.. _Solver results:

-But how fast is it?
+Solver results
 ===================

-This tutorial will focus on timing the solver to show how you can measure performance.
+This tutorial will focus on solver result.
+Solver result is made of a collection of information useful to understand convergence of solution.
+In a 3D model, if certain grid cells fail the solver convergence criteraia, solver statistics can be used to diagnose strange behavior.
 We will use a simple 3-reaction 3-species mechanism.
 The setup here is the same in :ref:`Multiple grid cells`.
 To understand the full setup, read that tutorial.
 Otherwise, we assume that configuring a rosenbrock solver is understood and instead we will focus on timing